 Again, North Korea said the device had been miniaturised.

-A few months later, Kim Jong-un announced that North Korea scientists had been able to do what had long been feared, and make a nuclear warhead small enough to fit on a warhead.
+A few months later, on 9 March, Kim Jong-un announced that North Korea scientists had been able to do what had long been feared, and make a nuclear warhead small enough to fit on a warhead.

 It came after days of threats to carry out "indiscriminate" attacks on the US and South Korea.
-But analysts said it was impossible to confirm.
+But analysts at the time said it was impossible to confirm.

 North Korea announced its fifth nuclear test in 2016 in September.